Battle of Grimstad Bay: Course

 Venus anchored outside the outer islands of Grimstad and deployed three small boats manned by Royal Marines.
 These boats made their way into Grimstad bay and boarded Frau Maria.
-Dano-Norwegian forces in Grimstad mobilized and engaged the British-controlled sloop using rifles and a few small cannons.
+Norwegian forces in Grimstad mobilized and engaged the British-controlled sloop using rifles and a few small cannons.
 Despite their efforts, the marines managed to set sail on Frau Maria but inadvertently sailed her into a narrow bay with no passage leading to the ocean.
 They were trapped and were forced to abandon the ship and retreated back to Venus.
 It was reported that several marines were killed or wounded in the engagement.